fxndone/camera/README.md

 # camera
-Some programes used to share ascii art photos and vidéos Need to install opencv-python and numpy
+Some programes used to share ascii art photos and vidéos.

+Need to install opencv-python and numpy

 # take_photo.py